 How to Grill Salmon

-You want to make sure – as with any fish – that your salmon is perfectly fresh before grilling.
-If possible purchase your salmon at a fish store, one that keeps their fish on ice.
-If you are buying packaged salmon be sure it comes from a store that sells a lot of salmon.
-Most salmon has been frozen at some point between the moment it was harvested and when you get it home – that’s fine!
+You want to make sure — as with any fish — that your salmon is perfectly fresh before grilling.
+If possible, purchase your salmon at a fish store that keeps their fish on ice.
+If you are buying packaged salmon, be sure it comes from a store that sells a lot of it.
+Most salmon has been frozen at some point between the moment it was harvested and when you get it home — that’s fine!

 How Long to Grill Salmon

-You can grill multiple pieces of fish at a time and it won’t affect the grilling time, or at least not by much.
-Make sure you can easily tend to and flip and remove the salmon from the grill, so don’t overestimate how many pieces you can cook at once!
+You can grill multiple pieces of fish at a time, and it won’t affect the grilling time, or at least not by much.
+Make sure you can easily tend to, flip, and remove the salmon from the grill, so don’t overestimate how many pieces you can cook at once!
 Leave room between the filets for the heat to circulate.

 How to Keep Salmon From Sticking to the Grill

-First make sure your grill is very clean.
+First, make sure your grill is very clean.
 Scrape down the grill grates thoroughly with a grill brush.
-Then oil the grill grates very well.
+Then, oil the grill grates very well.
 Drizzle some vegetable oil on a clean paper towel or dip a paper towel into a little bowl of oil.
 Use your grilling tongs to rub the oiled paper towel over the grill grates until they are shiny.
 If you are using a grill basket or grill grate (see below), oil that as well.
+And don’t try to flip the fish before it releases easily from the grill grates.
+You will be cooking it for the majority of the grilling time before flipping it, which will prevent sticking.

-Salmon firms up enough that you might be able to use tongs to turn the filets.
-If the fish releases from the grill easily and you can flip it with tongs instead of a spatula, you can probably get a nice and clean surface, without tearing the fish.
-But a flat wide spatula and a steady sure hand can also work.
+You can use a wide spatula or tongs to flip the fish.
+If the fish releases from the grill easily and you can flip it with tongs instead of a spatula, you can probably get a nice and clean surface without tearing the fish.
+But a flat, wide spatula and a steady, sure hand can also work.

 And if your fish sticks a little, oh well, it will taste fantastic no matter what.